Return-to-Office Plans: When Companies Are Planning to Go Back

 American Express is not planning a full return to office until at least Jan.
 24, though those who want to come in before can voluntarily.
 The company is also adopting a hybrid model that will emphasize flexibility.

-BlackRock wants more than half of its employees back in the office at least three days a week starting Nov.
+BlackRock wanted more than half of its employees back in the office at least three days a week starting Nov.
 1. It plans to test this hybrid model for several months as the asset manager expands it to include more employees.

 Chevron is “monitoring regional case rates for improvement to determine a new return date” for its San Ramon, Calif., headquarters, and is not planning a return to office in Houston, where most of its office-based employees work, until at least October.
 The oil giant is adopting a hybrid model for when its office workers do return.